vspaceone/spaceinfo/README.md

 ```
 conda activate spaceinfo
 ```
-if you use anaconde and
+if you use anaconda and
 ```
 source venv/bin/activate
 ```